2ndQuadrant/pglogical/README.md

 over a non-replication connection, but this is mainly for debugging purposes).

 The client supplies parameters to the  `START_REPLICATION SLOT ...
-LOGICAL ...` command to specify the version of the `pg_logical` protocol it supports, whether it wants binary format, etc.
+LOGICAL ...` command to specify the version of the `pglogical` protocol it supports, whether it wants binary format, etc.

 The output plugin processes the connection parameters and the connection enters